 Two methods are currently used to detect fish containing CWTs.
 The traditional visual sampling method relies upon the adipose fin clip as a visual indicator for a CWT.
 When visual sampling is used, only CWTs from marked fish will be detected.
 Electronic tag detection (ETD) uses electronic gear (hand-held wand or fixed-position tube) to detect CWTs in marked and unmarked fish.
+During electronic sampling, every fish in the sample is scanned for the presence of a CWT.
 When marked fish are first visually separated in the sample and electronic gear is then used to detect tags in the marked fish, this is considered visual sampling because tags are only recovered from marked and tagged fish.
 Visual sampling results in a lack of recovery of the unmarked component of DIT release groups, creating data gaps in the analysis of CWT data and increased uncertainty in the estimated impacts on unmarked (wild) fish.
 These gaps also require indirect estimation procedures to complete them thus making analyses more time consuming and the results more uncertain.